Demographics of Singapore: Religion

-The main religions of Singapore are Chinese folk religion, Buddhism, Taoism, Confucianism, Christianity, Judaism, Islam, Hinduism, and Sikhism, with a significant number who profess no religion.
+The main religions of Singapore among residents are Buddhism, Taoism, Christianity, Judaism, Islam, Hinduism, and Sikhism, with a significant number who profess no religion.

-Singapore has freedom of religion, although the government restricts some religions such as Jehovah's Witnesses, due to their opposition to conscription.
+Singapore, being a secular state, has freedom of religion, although the government restricts some religions such as Jehovah's Witnesses, due to their opposition to conscription.
 The majority of Malays are Muslim, while the plurality of Chinese practise Buddhism and syncretic Chinese folk traditions.
 Christianity is growing in the country.
 Taoism was overtaken as the second-most prominent religion in the 2000 census among the Chinese as more have increasingly described themselves as Buddhists rather than Taoist.
 Indians are mostly Hindus, though many are Muslims, Sikhs, and Christians.
 People who practise no religion form the second largest group in Singapore.